ParkerRobb/Zettelkasten-export-resources/Multilingual writing in Markdown for Pandoc LaTeX export.md

 Pandoc and LaTeX assume all document content is in English (`en`).

 Specify other languages
+via one of the methods below
 using IETF language tags
 (following the BCP 47 standard).[^1]
-See pages 20–24 of the [Babel package](https://ctan.org/pkg/babel) documentation for a full list of supported languages and locales.
+See [pages 20–24](https://mirror.math.princeton.edu/pub/CTAN/macros/latex/required/babel/base/babel.pdf#page=21) of the Babel package user guide for a full list of supported languages and locales.

 [^1]: MacFarlane, 43